orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 Stewards that do not handle the IT infrastructure do not report such incidents.

-When Stewards are reporting exploited vulnerabilities or severe incidents, they are required to inform affected users.
+When Stewards are reporting exploited vulnerabilities or severe incidents, they are required to inform affected users (see below).
-In case of open source project, most reports will likely be public.
-It might be private and directed to the exact group of affected persons in case of IT compromise, for example to reset passwords and verify recent suspicious activity.
-The legal text suggest that this reporting does not need to be immediate, allowing time for analysis and verification.

 When reporting, the Steward will use the single reporting platform and do not have a delay for reporting actively exploited vulnerabilities or severe incidents.